ysriram1/CarND-Vehicle-Detection/README.md

 - *README.md* (this file) is the project report
 - *vechicle_detection_code_clean.ipynb* contains the image processing pipline and related functions
-- *vechicle_detection_code_exploration.ipynb* contains the inital code created to iterate through the parameters etc.
+- *vechicle_detection_code_exploration.ipynb* contains the code created to explore approaches, generate images, test different parameters etc.
 - *results/project_video_out.mp4* is a video of the project video with the vehicles marked

 ### System Configuration